namasayajeremy/jeremy-cadit/README.md

 Angular is a free and open-source development platform that is built on TypeScript.
 It is used for creating web-app with component-based architecture.
 Angular provides basic libraries and workflow like routing, forms management, ect.

 There are 3 main concepts from angular that are used throughout the app:
-1. Components
+1. Components:
 A single component consists of a html file, css(scss) file, a typescript file, and a test file(unused).
 In Angular, javascripts are not provided on a script tag, but instead the javascript(typescript to be exact) is the entry point of a component.

-2. Modules
+2. Modules:
 Components needs to be declared by a module.
 A module contains the information of the context where components, other modules, and services exist.
 It provides abstraction of what goes where and allow angular to "tree-shake" unused imports.

-3. Services
+3. Services:
 A service is an injectable codes that provides abstraction to codes that needs to be reused/shared between components.

 ### Electron.js